Vollinger0/esm/readme_development.md

 ### WIP

-- [ ] refactor purge-tools, make them wipe instead, or make all tools have the option to additionally purge too?
+- [+] refactor tools, make them wipe instead, or make all tools have the option to additionally purge too?
 Make it more conscise.

-  - tool-wipe-empty-playfields (--territory|--file) (--purge|--wipetype) --purgeleavetemplates --cleardiscovered --minage
+  - [+] tool-wipe (--territory|--file) (--purge|--wipetype) --purgeleavetemplates --nocleardiscovered --minimumage
-  - tool-clear-discoveredby (-f|--file file)
+  - [ ] tool-clear-discovered (--territory|--file)
+  - [ ] tool-purge-wiped
-  - tool-cleanup-shared
+  - [ ] tool-cleanup-shared
-  - tool-cleanup-entities
+  - [ ] tool-cleanup-removed-entities

-- [+] tool to purge a list of playfields passed in the command line and/or file?
+- [-] tool to purge a list of playfields passed in the command line and/or file?

 ### later